Market Analysts see Freeport-McMoRan Inc. [FCX] gaining to $50. Time to buy?

-Freeport-McMoRan Inc. [NYSE: FCX] slipped around -0.03 points on Thursday, while shares priced at $40.29 at the close of the session, down -0.07%.
+Freeport-McMoRan Inc. [NYSE: FCX] surged by $0.21 during the normal trading session on Friday and reaching a high of $43.46 during the day while it closed the day at $43.16.
 The company report on March 22, 2023 that Freeport-McMoRan Declares Quarterly Cash Dividends on Common Stock.

 Freeport-McMoRan Inc. (NYSE: FCX) announced today that its Board of Directors declared cash dividends of $0.15 per share on FCX’s common stock payable on May 1, 2023, to shareholders of record as of April 14, 2023.
 The declaration includes a base dividend of $0.075 per share and variable dividend of $0.075 per share in accordance with FCX’s performance-based payout framework.
 The payment of dividends is at the discretion of the Board, which will consider FCX’s financial results, cash requirements, global economic conditions and other factors it deems relevant.